Traves-Theberge/Migmaq_Foundation/README.md

 ### Run the server:
 ```
-node server.js
+nodemon server.js
-Usage
+```
 Access the application: Open your browser and go to http://localhost:3001.
-```

 ## Using the Mi'gmaq Dictionary